-Assured shorthold tenancies are abolished except for in relation to a premises in which they are the first tenants since its construction, not less than twelve months before the date on which the notice is to take effect."
+Assured shorthold tenancies are abolished except in relation to premises whose current tenants are the first tenants since the construction of the premises, and only for the period of six months beginning with the day on which the tenancy began."

-This amendment would allow an assured short-term tenancy for one year after a premises is constructed.
+This amendment would allow an assured short-term tenancy for six months after a premises is constructed.